Have you ever tried to charge your iPhone and found it isn’t working?

 Once you have confirmed that the iPhone is not charging, you can try these tips:

 - Clean the Charging Port.
 We all put our phones in our pockets or bags or just leave them lying around the house.
 It is possible that dust or lint has gotten into the charging port.
 To clean this out, use a toothpick, a toothbrush or anything else that doesn’t conduct electricity but do NOT damage the pins in the port.
 You can use a torch to see if anything is covering the pins before you clean it out.

 - Make Sure the Charge Cable is Not Damaged.
 Check the cable and the adaptor to see if there are any signs of damage.
 Ensure that the charging connector is clean and that it plugs snugly into the charging port.
 Signs of trouble could include fraying or torn cables, or the connector could have debris on it.
 If the cable is damaged, do not use it.

-Have a look the connection between the charge cable and the USB adaptor to ensure both are clean and not damaged.
+Have a look at the connection between the charging cable and the USB adaptor to ensure both are clean and not damaged.
 Again, if there are signs of damage, do not use them.

 Always use the official cables that come with your devices.
 Using cheap, unbranded makes is not recommended as they are not checked for quality control.
 Also, Apple spends a lot of time and money on developing and testing specific cables for specific devices – using a cheap one will invalidate your warranty.